FHA Loan Calculator

 FHA Down Payment Requirements

-FHA loans require a down payment of 3.5% of the home's purchase price.
-The down payment does not include closing costs.
-To determine your required down payment multiply the price of the home by 0.035.
+FHA loans require a minimum down payment of 3.5% of the purchase price.

-FHA loans are attractive to homebuyers because 3.5% is a relatively small amount when compared with their traditional 20% down payment conventional loan counterparts.
-While conventional loans are permitted with as little as 3% down, FHA loans can be more forgiving from a qualifying standpoint.
+This lower down payment makes FHA loans ideal for first-time homebuyers or those with limited savings.
+On the other hand, conventional loans are permitted with as little as 3% down.
+With that said, FHA loans can be more forgiving from a qualifying standpoint.

 FHA loans are an option for first-time and experienced homebuyers.
 While credit standards and down payment requirements are not as stringent as a conventional loan, not everyone will qualify.